 How does food addiction work?

 If you’ve ever tried to kick a food habit, you know just how much of a challenge you’re facing.
-Sometimes it can feel demoralizing, thinking you’re weak-willed or glutinous, and although personal responsibility and empowerment do play a factor, the reality is that food addiction (like any addiction) is biochemical – your brain chemistry and hormones play the main role in your sugar, fat and carb cravings.
+Sometimes it can feel demoralizing.
+Perhaps thinking you’re weak-willed or glutinous.
+Although personal responsibility and empowerment do play a factor, the reality is that any addiction is biochemical.
+Your brain chemistry and hormones play the main role in your sugar, fat, and carb cravings.

 How do we stop food addictions?

-Don’t buy those sugary goodies to have in the house, do not let yourself drive by that fast food joint on the way home.
+Don’t buy those sugary goodies to have in the house.
+Do not let yourself drive by that fast food joint on the way home.
 If that means enlisting a supportive friend to go grocery shopping with to keep you focused on the list, or changing your drive route home, do it.
 Enlist the support of those you live with to please refrain from bringing these things into the house.
 Do not give yourself the opportunity to make the choice – eliminate it entirely.